Art Clomera

 What is ATO in Cybersecurity?

-Authorization to Operate (ATO) is the formal decision by a senior Federal official or officials.
+ATO stands for authorization to operate and is the formal decision by a senior Federal official or officials.
 This decision grants approval for the operation of an information system while explicitly acknowledging and accepting the associated risks to various aspects, including agency operations, mission, functions, image, reputation, agency assets, other organizations, and the Nation as a whole.

 The granting of an ATO is contingent upon successfully implementing a predefined set of security and privacy controls.
 It is important to note that the authorization concept extends to common controls inherited by agency information systems, further emphasizing the critical role of security controls in this process.